j0lama/DS4Lib/README.md

 255_ _ _ _ _ _ _ _ _ _ _ _

-In future versions DS4Lib will include tracking of touchPAD and gyroscope/accelerometer values in real time.
+In future versions DS4Lib will include tracking of gyroscope/accelerometer values in real time.

 Changelog
 ---------